The purpose of this document is to cover salvaging combat wrecks.

-If a resource is found, it appears in the window on the right, Next to that is the resource name and number of units.
-Below that is the “Collect Resource” button, which brings that resource into the captain’s hold.
+If resource are found, they appears in the windows on the right, below that is the resource name and number of units.
+Below that is the “Salvage” button, which brings that resource into the captain’s hold.
 If the mining weapon is fired again, the resource shown is lost.
-For players using a screen reader, the second tab should be the “Collect Resource” button, and the text is searchable.
-The text under “salvaged resource” will change from “Tractor beam empty” to the resource name and number.
-If the second tab goes to the text “Exit salvage operations”, hit shift-tab to tab back to the salvage weapon and try again.

-Each shot of the salvage weapon will decrease the wreck by a number of tons.
+Each shot of the salvage weapon will decrease the wreck by a number of units.
 If resources are produced, the units gathered will equal the tonnage reduced.
 You can choose to retrive these ising the Salvage buttons or hit the Salvage Laser again and any remaining units will be discarded.

-When the tonnage of the wreck reaches zero, or if the captain chooses to end early, the captain gets a message that “the wreck appears to have been salvaged as much as possible at this time”.
+When the wreck reaches zero, the captain gets a message that “the wreck appears to have been salvaged as much as possible at this time”.
 The captain will then click on the button “Exit wreck salvage” and return to space.

-Every firing of the salvage weapon burns two fuel, though the “Collect Resources” button does not drain fuel
+Every firing of the salvage weapon burns two fuel, though the “Salvage” button does not drain fuel

-Each section of the ship will produce from a different resource list, thou there is much overlap.
-All sections will produce certain QMG goods, including QMG Biologicals (currently not produced by a Genesis plot).
+Each section of the ship will produce from a different resource list, though there is much overlap.
+All sections will produce certain QMG goods, including QMG Biologicals.
 Some resources are primarily found through salvaging, such as “Galactic News” and “Secure Mail”.
 At higher levels, the Engine Room section will produce some of the same dark matter resources harvested by Nebula Harvesters.